Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification

 \subsection{Ablation Study}

-To prove the effectiveness of each component in the proposed method, we conduct the ablation study on Occluded-Duke by progressively introducing every component.
-The experimental results are shown in Table \ref{table_ablation}.
-The parallel augmentation mechanism changes the data preprocessing and generates two types of occlusion common in the test set.
-The model trained with the various occluded data achieves better results than the baseline (line (a)).
-In addition, the dual enhancement strategy utilizes the context and details from the data itself, further improving the accuracy of the proposed method, as Table \ref{table_ablation} (e) shows.
-Moreover, to evaluate the adaptability of the proposed PAM, we replaced the traditional augmentation in some methods with the proposed parallel augmentation mechanism.
-The experimental results are shown in Table \ref{table_comparedAugment}.
-We choose the lightweight CNN-based baseline OSNet \cite{OSNet}, the vision transformer baseline ViT base \cite{ViT} and the latest ViT-based Re-ID baseline TransRe-ID \cite{transreid} with PAM, the experimental results are shown in Table \ref{table_comparedAugment}.
+To prove the effectiveness of the proposed PAM and DES, we conduct the ablation study on Occluded-Duke by progressively introducing every component, as shown in Table \ref{table_ablation}.
+As shown in lines (b), (c), and (d) in Table \ref{table_ablation}, the model trained with PAM various occluded data achieves better results than the baseline (line (a)).
+In addition, DES utilizes the context and details information, further improving the accuracy of the proposed method, as Table \ref{table_ablation} (e) shows.
+Moreover, to evaluate the adaptability of the proposed PAM, we replaced the traditional augmentation in OSNet \cite{OSNet}, ViT base \cite{ViT}, and TransReID \cite{transreid} with PAM, the experimental results are shown in Table \ref{table_comparedAugment}.
 We can observe that all methods gain improvement after using the parallel augmentation mechanism (PAM).
-By simply changing the form of data augmentation, PAM can improve TransReID by $2.3\% / 3.7\%$ on mAP and Rank-1 accuracy.